 Where to stay in Sydney

 We highly recommend staying in the CBD when in Sydney, it’s super convenient to get around and there’s so much to see right in the city centre within walking distance.
-There’s a variety of accommodation including high end international hotels, business hotels, apartments and backpacker accommodation.
+There’s a variety of accommodation including high-end international hotels, business hotels, apartments and backpacker accommodation.

 We’ve stayed in a few different parts of the city over the years and because you’re likely to want to visit a number of different areas it’s worth considering your options.
 Australian accommodation isn’t cheap but shop around and you can get some good deals.
 We use Booking.com for Sydney hotels, we find they have good variety, competitive prices and most properties have the flexibility of free cancellation which I like in case plans change.

 The most in-demand area to stay in Sydney would be Circular Quay.
-There are so many fabulous place to eat and drink, the Opera house is here, you’ll get a great perspective on the Sydney Harbour Bridge and an easy walk to the historic and foodie destination that is The Rocks.
+There is so many fabulous places to eat and drink, the Opera house is here, you’ll get a great perspective on the Sydney Harbour Bridge and an easy walk to the historic and foodie destination that is The Rocks.
 The ferries all go from Circular Quay too so if you plan to spend a bit of time on the harbour or use it as a means to getting to a number of places it’s worth considering.

 You do of course pay for the popularity and convenience of the location, so you’ll get less for your budget.
 We’ve enjoyed staying in Circular Quay and would definitely base there again when we find a deal that tempts us.
 It’s also a good choice if you only have a night or two and want to be right in the middle of everything.